One record at a time: 193. Jean Michel Jarre - Magnetic Fields

 Whilst "Part I" of this album occupies the whole of the first side of the disc, it is actually split into three distinct movements.
 On the opening theme we hear pulsating synth bass lines, Fairlight choirs and the soaring tones of an Oberheim OB-X. The middle of the song is less rhythmical and sees Jarre scattering various Fairlight derived effects and samples across a meandering melody.
 In my youth I would always anticipate the sounds of a jet engine moving across the stereo image as it signals the transition into the last movement.
 This section of "Part I" is definitely my favourite as it has some fantastic sequenced parts along with a strong melodic element.
 Thanks to the Fairlight there is a much greater diversity in sound on this record and things have definitely moved on from "Oxygene" and "Equinoxe".

-On the flip side, "Part II" is definitely the most "pop" element of this album.
+On the flip side, "Part II" is the most "pop" element of this album.
 Weird hybrid hand claps signal a frenetic run through catchy themes that build to a satisfying crescendo: Jarre now has real polysynths and he has the chords to prove it.
 Whilst the album version of this song is good, it sounds a little flat without the superb solo by Dominique Perrier that first appeared on the album "Concerts In China".
 It seems M. Jarre concours with this appraisal as this solo has been added to almost all subsequent renditions and re-recordings of the song.

 A passing train signals the segue into "Part III" which is based around a looped sample from the Fairlight.
 To my adolescent ears this sounded like nothing more than album filler, but today I regard it as an interesting diversion that demonstrates Jarre was capable of more that trite little pop tunes.